 The state-mandated consolidation will be addressed.
-In March of 2016, the ETSB voted to file for a waiver to the consolidation requirement.
-As part of that vote, it was stated that if the waivers were denied, then the DeKalb County Sheriff and the City of DeKalb PSAPs would be the two PSAPs that would continue to receive and dispatch 911 calls.
+As the consolidation progresses, the DeKalb County Sheriff and the City of DeKalb PSAPs will be the two PSAPs that will continue to receive and dispatch 911 calls.
+The ETSB deadline to consolidate is July, 2018.
+At that time the ETSB can apply for State grants to recover some of the consolidation expenses.